-After an investigation, the lawsuit is filed “under seal” and the government is given a period of time to investigate and determine whether or not to join the case.
-The whistle blower has the right to participate with the government in the prosecution of the case, especially if individual rights are alleged.
-The firm routinely advises clients to include causes of action for retaliation (if true).
-This allows for more active participation by the whistle blower and his attorney.
-In other cases, the government may decline to participate and the whistle blower may then serve the lawsuit on the defendant and litigate it “in the name of” the government.
+You have the right, which we will assert to participate with the government in the prosecution of the case.
+In fact, if you are hoping to take part in the recovery you may be required to provide testimony and participate with the government's case, especially if individual rights are alleged.
+We generally include causes of action for retaliation if they are warranted.
+This allows for more active participation on your part as well as ours.
+In other cases, the government may decline to participate and you may then serve the lawsuit on the defendant and litigate it “in the name of” the government.
 All settlements are approved by the government.
 A little-known advantage of government declination is the higher attorney fee payable to the relator (person bringing the suit).

 The firm regularly consults with other attorneys around the United States, attends numerous conferences involving federal false claims issues, and has contributed to the National Qui Tam Handbook.
 The firm is proud that one of their false claims complaints was chosen as the best example of all qui tam complaints filed and would be happy to share it with any attorneys of potential clients on request.

 Unlike many other statutes, under the False Claims Act, an action must be filed within the later of the following two time periods: Six years from the date of the violation of the Act; or Three years after the government knows or should have known about the violation, but in no event longer than ten years after the violation of the Act.